bcgov/mds/load_testing/README.md

 Save a copy of  '.envEXAMPLE' as '.env'

 Get a bearer token from the network console after successfully logging into the app.
 Add it to the .env file.
 NOTE:  It will only last a day.

-To run api tests run:
+## Running To run api tests run:

 'make test-api-local'